-Heartfelt offerings to support and soothe you through the Autumn.
+Heartfelt offerings to support and soothe you through Autumn & Winter

-There seems no getting off the rollercoaster of uncertainty and whether you are on an upswing or a downswing we're guessing that, like all of us in the Barefoot Body team, these last 6 or 7 months have left you feeling pretty worn-out.
+There seems no getting off the rollercoaster of uncertainty and whether you are on an upswing or a downswing we're guessing that, like all of us in the Barefoot Body team, this last year has left you feeling pretty worn-out.

 As dedicated yoga and movement teachers, we are used to going the extra mile in supporting our own students and our local studios.
 We have likely reorganised our home to keep offering classes and workshops with all its attendant furniture shifting, hiding of laundry baskets, and praying that an unexpected door bell won't set the dog off!